+The realities of aging can bring a variety of challenges in long term care planning.
+The decline of physical abilities and the visible effects of aging are commonly recognized.
 What can be equaling damaging to an aging loved one is the abuse that can occur in situations of loss of mental acuity and the emotional vulnerability that older people sometimes experience.

 "Friends" Defrauding the ElderlyMore and more older people are becoming victims of abuse and fraud by people who claim to be their “friends” but are actually thieves and scammers.
 In these unfortunate instances, people are being robbed of their hard-earned property and thereby their children are having their rightful inheritances stolen out from under them.
 Too often, no one notices this abuse until it is too late.

+Scammers Preying on the Old and VulnerableOlder people in our modern society can sometimes become isolated from their family and children.
+As the years pass, spouses and friends die and loneliness and depression can set in.
 People in this situation find themselves vulnerable to the dishonesty of newfound “friends.”
 It is not uncommon for the elderly to be duped into transferring their property to these “friends.”
 Usually the family will never know about this until the person has died.
 This is a serious problem in North Carolina because children and family have no legal right to inherit from their parent/relative.

 Prevent Elder Abuse From Happening to Your FamilyA few ways to avoid this happening in your family are to: